neghani/learnwire/readme.md

 1. Link update you portfolio page with a link to that subfolder you created
 1. Push the changes to the remote repo
-1. Verify if the remote app is updated with new links
+1. Verify if the remote app is updated with new links {A demo video of the assignment will be placed here}

-## Week 6 - WIP
+## Week 5
 ### Build Your first CLI-App
    1. Know how to work with CLIs
    1. Build you first CLI-App to wish the users visited you app
    1. Store the app in a cloud repo

+{A demo video of the assignment will be placed here}